 Scenic, South Dakota

-With respect to the handful of residents still living in this wide spot in the road, we got a kick out of the official “business district” sign pointing to town only to discover that most businesses were closed.
+With respect, share a chuckle with the handful of residents still living in this wide spot in the road.
+We laughed at the official “business district” sign pointing to town only to discover most businesses are closed.
 Keep driving south four miles to reach the Sheep Mountain Table Road and take the hike mentioned above.

 Pine Ridge Indian Reservation Center